For Physicians. By Physicians.™

 SUMMARY:

 The ARRIVE study (A Randomized Trial of Induction Versus Expectant Management), authored by Grobman et al. (NEJM, 2018), was undertaken to determine if elective induction of labor (IOL) of low-risk nulliparous women at 39 weeks reduces adverse perinatal and neonatal morbidity compared to expectant management.
-SMFM released a statement, endorsed by ACOG, addressing the ARRIVE findings.
+Both SMFM and ACOG have addressed the ARRIVE findings.

 SMFM Recommendations